 Watch this video tutorial to see how to make these Chocolate Peanut Butter Cookies then scroll down to find the recipe...

 Let's make some cookies!

 To make these sandwich cookies you will start by making round chocolate cut-out cookies.
 You may have noticed a very distinct difference between the pictures of the cookies above.

 One batch is really dark, almost black, while the other is reddish-brown.

 I made these cookies using the exact same recipe, but I used different brands of cocoa powder in each batch of dough.

 When you compare the chocolate cookies side by side you can really see the difference in color due to the cocoa powder.

 The chocolate cookies pictured on the left are distinctively darker in color and they had a richer dark chocolate flavor.
-Those cookies were made with Hershey’s Special Dark Cocoa Powder that contains a blend of natural and Dutch-processed cocoa.
+Those cookies were made with Hershey's Special Dark Cocoa Powder which contains a blend of natural and Dutch-processed cocoa.

 The lighter brown cookies pictured on the right were made using Callebaut Dutch-processed Cocoa Powder.